LPC & LMFT Supervision Texas

 Verify Credentials and Qualifications

-Check for LPC-S Designation:
+Check for LPC or LMFT-S Designation:

 Confirm Good Standing: